Evaluating Feature Attribution Methods in the Image Domain: Introduction

 A second approach is to define a set of desirable properties, or \textit{axioms}, that a method should have \citep{Lundberg2017, Sundararajan2017}.
 Examples of such axioms include local accuracy, missingness and consistency \citep{Lundberg2017}.
 Such approaches are more objective in nature, but recent work has shown that methods that conform to these axioms are still not necessarily accurate \citep{Adebayo2018a}.
 Some of these axioms can also be implemented in different ways, leading to a number of methods that all conform to certain axioms, but still provide different explanations for the same prediction \citep{Sundararajan2019}.

-Finally, we can define quantitative measures that try to indicate the quality of an explanation by measuring the behaviour of the model or explanation after applying specific perturbations \citep{Ancona2017, Yeh2019}.
+Finally, we can define quantitative metrics that try to indicate the quality of an explanation by measuring the behaviour of the model or explanation after applying specific perturbations \citep{Ancona2017, Yeh2019}.
 A simple example of this kind of measure is Deletion \citep{Samek2015}.
 Here, we iteratively mask the top $n$ most important features, as indicated by the explanation.
 If the features that were marked as important are truly important, we would expect the output of the model to drop rapidly with increasing $n$.
+Another example is the so-called \textit{sanity check} proposed by \citet{Adebayo2018a}.
+This sanity check works by randomizing the parameters of the model, and comparing the original attribution map to the attribution map computed for the randomized model.
+If these two maps are similar, then the attribution method is independent of the model parameters, and is therefore viewed as \textit{failing} the sanity check.